Please enable JavaScript

 Structure of hair fibres.

-Source: In vivo human hair hydration measurements using opto-thermal radiometry.
+Source: BONTOZOGLOU C. & al. In vivo human hair hydration measurements by using opto-thermal radiometry.
 International Journal of Thermophysics (2018).

-This is why the verb "hydrate" is actually misused when referring to hair.
-The aim of hair care treatments is not to force water into the fibre.
-When water penetrates a porous hair strand, it causes a cuticle swelling, further disrupting the scales that form it.
-This cycle of swelling and contraction, repeating over successive washes and blow-dries, weakens the fibre, increases the risk of breakage and promotes split ends.
-Indeed, for this reason it is not advisable to let your hair air-dry naturally, as moisture remains for longer.
-The threat posed by water to hair fibres is illustrated by the images below, taken with an atomic force microscope.
-They clearly show the lifting of the cuticle when the hair is immersed.
-Without applying a post-shampoo treatment, or conditioner as the English term has it, to smooth and seal it, the cuticle remains raised and vulnerable to external aggressions.
+This is why the verb “hydrate” is not necessarily the most appropriate to use when talking about hair.
+The purpose of hair care is not to force water deep into the fibre.
+When water penetrates a porous hair strand, it causes a swelling of the cuticle, further disrupting the arrangement of its overlapping scales.
+This cycle of swelling and contraction, repeated through washing and drying, weakens the fibre, increases the risk of breakage and promotes the development of split ends.
+In fact, this is why it is not advisable to let one’s hair to air dry, as moisture lingers longer.
+The hazard that water poses to hair fibres is illustrated by the images below, captured with an atomic-force microscope.
+They clearly show the lifting of the cuticle when the hair is submerged.
+Without the application of a conditioner to smooth and reseal it, the cuticle remains raised and vulnerable to external aggression.

 Image par microscopie à force atomique d'un cheveu dans l'air (a) et dans l'eau (b).